Fairfax Theatre: Design

-The primary façades utilize a repeating angled motif which creates a strong zig-zag aesthetic typical of Art Deco architecture.
-The marquee is supported by its original 1930 iron braces, and consists of neon lights and Plexiglas lettering, with a coffered ceiling inset, a sunburst pattern and recessed lights.
-The entrance has a large open lobby surfaced with red tile and reeded pilasters and contains a terrazzo floor exhibiting a starburst pattern.
+The primary façades utilize a repeating angled motif that creates a strong zig-zag aesthetic typical of Art Deco architecture.
+The marquee is supported by its original iron braces and consists of neon lights and Plexiglas lettering; it also features a coffered ceiling inset, a sunburst pattern, and recessed lights.
+The entrance consists of a large open lobby surfaced with red tile and reeded pilasters, and it also contains a starburst pattern in its terrazzo flooring.
 A Regency-style ticket booth decorates the front of the lobby.

-The main theater is the most intact portion of the entire theater.
-It retains the original proscenium arch and decorative organ screens which consist of a lattice of interlocking chevrons and diamonds painted gold.
-The exits to the theatre are dated from 1946 and are topped by two large rococo scroll pelmets.
-The ceiling is metal lathe and plaster with a recessed central panel framed with a decorative cornice featuring an Art Deco metal light fixture.
+The main theater is the most intact portion of the building.
+It retains the original proscenium arch and decorative organ screens, the latter of which consists of a lattice of interlocking chevrons and diamonds painted gold.
+The theater exits, dated from 1946, are topped by two large rococo scroll pelmets.
+The ceiling, made of metal lathe and plaster, consists of a recessed central panel framed with a decorative cornice around an Art Deco metal light fixture.

-Preservation efforts

-In 2010, the Regency Theaters was forced to shut down due to a leaky roof, leaving the Fairfax Theatre vacant for more than a decade.
-A proposed redevelopment project that was approved approximately ten years ago currently threatens the Fairfax Theatre.

-In 2010, preservationists from a group called Friends of the Fairfax Theatre tried to have the building designated as historic, but the LA Cultural Heritage Commission denied the application.
-Since then, new information was discovered through previously unavailable archives about the extensive history of the building and its cultural significance to the Jewish community living in Beverly-Fairfax.

-On July 30, 2021, the State Historic Resources Commission voted unanimously to add the theatre to the National Register of Historic Places.
-The nomination for the National Register of Historic Places was supported by members of UCLA's Mapping Jewish LA Project, the president of Hadassah of Southern California, and the Holocaust Museum of LA, and Councilmember Paul Koretz.

-The LA City Council voted unanimously to add the Fairfax Theatre to the list of LA Historic-Cultural Monuments on December 7, 2021.
-The Art Deco Society of LA teamed up with Save Beverly Fairfax to get the Fairfax Theatre a historical designation.
-The LA Conservancy, Hollywood Heritage, and LA Historic Theatre Foundation have been key supporters.
-Preservationist Steven Luftman filed the application for historic status with the city.